Self-isolated NFL players engage in group chats, workouts | Times Leader

-Tennessee Titans offensive tackle Dennis Kelly has been hunkered down with his family in the Indianapolis area since the birth of his a month ago.
+Tennessee Titans offensive tackle Dennis Kelly has been hunkered down with his family in the Indianapolis area since the birth of his third daughter a month ago.

 He has been self-isolating before the spread of COVID-19, the coronavirus.